 International Surgical Health Initiative (ISHI)

-We are honored to have one of our esteemed Trauma Surgeons, Dr. Ziad Sifri, to serve as the President of ISHI, The International Surgical Health Initiative.
+We are honored to have one of our esteemed Trauma Surgeon, Dr. Ziad Sifri, serves as the President of ISHI, The International Surgical Health Initiative.
 ISHI is a humanitarian, non-profit organization that provides free surgical care to underprivileged patients in third-world countries.
 A team of volunteers consists of surgeons, nurses, residents, anesthesiologists, and non-medical volunteers.
 ISHI plans 2-3 mission trips per year and their most recent trips included Ghana, Peru, Philippines, and Sierra Leone.

 In 2008, Dr. Sifri co-created the humanitarian organization with Dr. Asha Bale.
 As a trauma surgeon, Dr. Sifri’s passion is to provide surgical care to improve health around the world, build lasting relationships with communities, and empower local medical professionals.
 An ISHI mission is a 10 day mission, performing approximately 50 surgical operations in 5-7 days.
 Dr. Sifri and his team also partner with other medical institutions to have more residents involved and exposed to international healthcare.